Hurricanes and Climate Change

 Recent research in this area suggests that there has been an increase in intense hurricane activity over the past 40 years.

 The category system classifies the strength of Hurricanes on a scale from 1 to 5 according to wind speed.
-Since the mid-1970s, the number of hurricanes that reach Categories 4 and 5 in strength has roughly doubled.
+One 2005 peer-reviewed study showed a large increase in the number of North American hurricanes that reach Categories 4 and 5 when comparing the most recent 15-year period to the prior 15-year period.
 Indices for hurricane activity based on storm surge data from tide gauges further indicate an increase in intensity.

 In 2017, Hurricane Harvey produced unprecedented levels of precipitation.
 The National Weather Service added two more shades of purple to its rainfall maps to effectively map Hurricane Harvey's rainfall amounts.